Mac Davis: Career as a songwriter

 Davis became famous as a songwriter and got his start as an employee of Nancy Sinatra's company, Boots Enterprises, Inc. Davis was with Boots for several years in the late 1960s.
 During his time there, he played on many of Sinatra's recordings, and she worked him into her stage shows.
-Boots Enterprises also acted as Davis's publishing company, publishing songs such as "In the Ghetto", "Friend, Lover, Woman, Wife", "Home", "It's Such a Lonely Time of Year", and "Memories", which were recorded by Elvis Presley, Nancy Sinatra, B. J. Thomas and many others.
-During a short timespan Davis used the pseudonym "Scott Davis" for songwriting purposes (borrowing from the given name of his son) to avoid confusion with renowned songwriter Mack David.
+Boots Enterprises also acted as Davis's publishing company, publishing songs such as "In the Ghetto", "Friend, Lover, Woman, Wife", "Home", and "Memories", which were recorded by Elvis Presley, Nancy Sinatra, B. J. Thomas and many others.
+During a short timespan Davis used the pseudonym "Scott Davis" for songwriting purposes (borrowing from the given name of his son) to avoid confusion with songwriter Mack David.
 Davis left Boots Enterprises in 1970 to sign with Columbia Records, taking all of his songs with him.

-One of the songs he wrote in 1968 called "A Little Less Conversation" was recorded by Elvis Presley (and became a posthumous success for Presley years later).
+One of the songs he wrote in 1968, called "A Little Less Conversation", was recorded by Elvis Presley (and became a posthumous success for Presley years later).
 Presley also recorded Davis's "In the Ghetto" in sessions in Memphis.
-Davis eventually recorded the tune after Presley's version became a success, and he released it on a Ronco In Concert compilation in 1975.
+Mac Davis eventually recorded the tune after Presley's version became a success, and was released in a Ronco In Concert compilation in 1975.
 Presley continued to record more of Davis's material, such as "Memories", "Don't Cry Daddy", and "Clean Up Your Own Backyard".
 Bobby Goldsboro also recorded some of Davis's songs, including "Watching Scotty Grow", which became a No. 1 Adult Contemporary success for Goldsboro in 1971.
 Other artists who recorded his material included Vikki Carr, O.C.
 Smith, and Kenny Rogers and The First Edition.
 "I Believe in Music", often considered to be Davis's signature song, was recorded by several artists (including Marian Love, B.J.
 Thomas, Louis Jordan, Perry Como, Helen Reddy, Lynn Anderson, and Davis himself) before it finally became a success in 1972 for the group Gallery.